+3. APPLICATION

-- i) to refrain from activities that may cause damage to property that is not the student's own. - j) to refrain from entry on College premises, or from engaging in any College activity, while in a state of intoxication or while under the influence of any substance prohibited by the Controlled Drugs and Substances Act. - k) to refrain from taking or using property that is not the student's own or that the student is not authorized to take or use. - I) to refrain from entering or attempting to enter closed College facilities. - m) to exit College facilities when asked to do so by College officials - n) to participate in an investigation brought about under this policy when requested to do so.
-This includes but is not limited to attending meetings or hearings regarding alleged breaches to this Code, and to abide by decisions that result from these processes. - 3.
-This Code applies to all students registered at St. Lawrence College in full-time and part-time courses and is used to regulate student conduct and discipline arising in non-academic contexts. - a) The conduct provisions of the Code apply to: - actions on property within the physical boundaries of the College, including College residences. - actions in College owned or controlled property, including College vehicles being used for traveling between study locations. - actions on the internet directed at college community members. - use of communication and information technologies, on and off campus, which are directed at college community members. - actions on student placement sites. - actions at events off-campus that are readily identifiable with the College or any part of it. - actions off campus against other college community members. - 4.
+This Code applies to all students registered at St. Lawrence College in full-time, part-time, and online courses and is used to regulate student conduct and discipline arising in non-academic contexts.

+- a) The conduct provisions of the Code apply to: - actions on property within the physical boundaries of the College, including College residences. - actions in College owned or controlled property, including College vehicles being used for traveling between study locations. - actions on the internet directed at college community members.

+- use of communication and information technologies, on and off campus, which are directed at college community members. - actions on student placement sites. - actions at events off-campus that are readily identifiable with the College or any part of it. - actions off campus against other college community members.

+4. INTERIM MEASURES

+Should the Office of the Student Rights and Responsibilities Officer, in conjunction with the Associate Director, Safety and Security and/or the Behavioural Intervention Team, deem student conduct to pose an immediate, ongoing or possible risk to a community member, an official from these areas, acting within the scope of their position, may impose interim measures.
+Interim measures are taken in an effort to protect the safety and wellbeing of community members, including the respondent, and can include a ban from campus property, removal from on-campus housing, and/or other necessary restrictions prior to the completion of an investigation.
+Interim measures are preliminary in nature and are generally in effect only until an investigation or hearing has been completed.
+The introduction of interim measures does not imply a finding of "responsible".

+5. SANCTIONS

 The College may impose one or more disciplinary sanctions where a Student has been found to have breached the Code.
 Penalties imposed for misconduct will be appropriate to the nature and seriousness of the offence and will consider the student's offence history.
-Sanctions may be issued by the College's Student Rights and Responsibilities Officer and/or the Office of the Director, Student Services, in consultation with the College's Behavioural Intervention Team.
-Sanctions may include: - a) oral warning and/or temporary dismissal - b) violation notice (for minor conduct offences) - c) written warning - d) behavioural contract - e) conduct probation - f) loss of privileges - g) restitution order - h) short-term suspension (1 to 5 days) - i) long-term suspension (>5 days)
+Sanctions may be issued by the College's Student Rights and Responsibilities Officer and/or the Office of the Director - Wellness, Accessibility & Student Success.
+Sanctions may include:

+- a) verbal warning and/or temporary dismissal

+- b) written warning (for minor conduct offences)

+- c) behavioural contract

+- d) conduct probation

+- e) educational/professional development sanction

+- f) de-registration

+- g) loss of privileges

+- h) restitution order

+- i) short-term suspension (1 to 5 days)

+- j) long-term suspension (>5 days)

-- j) investigative suspension order
+- k) investigative suspension order

-- k) expulsion
+- l) expulsion

-- l) prohibition
+- m) prohibition

-- m) no trespass notice
+- n) no trespass notice

 Each of the listed sanctions may have specific conditions tied to them which a student will be required to satisfy.
-Expulsion from the College requires consultation with the Vice-President Student Services and Human Resources.
+Expulsion from the College requires consultation with the Senior Vice-President, Academic.

 Disregard for sanctions, or failure to meet conditions of any sanctions, may result in additional sanctions.